commodityvectors/circus/docs/source/for-ops/configuration.rst

         problem so the default is to fail.
 Specify `True` to simply remove the old file if you are sure that the socket is managed only by Circus.
     **so_reuseport**
-        If set to True and SO_REUSEPORT is available on target platform, circus will create and bind new SO_REUSEPORT socket(s) for every worker it starts which is a user of this socket(s).
+        If set to True and SO_REUSEPORT is available on target platform, cvec_circus will create and bind new SO_REUSEPORT socket(s) for every worker it starts which is a user of this socket(s).
     **blocking**